Major supermarket unveils tech that will tell you whether your avocado is ripe

 It can tell whether the fruit is ready for smashing or better used sliced

-Tesco is trialling an innovative solution to a common supermarket dilemma: in-store scanners that allow shoppers to assess avocado ripeness before purchase.
+Shoppers will soon be able to access a new way to check if their store-bought avocados are ripe as Tesco trials a new high-tech system.

-Available in five stores from this week, the machines operate like tiny X-rays, reading the fruit's internal state.
+Available in five stores from this week, the machines operate like an X-ray, reading the fruit's internal state.

-Customers simply hold an avocado to the scanner, which then provides one of two readings: 'immediately ready for smashing' or 'better used to be sliced in a salad'.
+Holding an avocado in the machines scanner, it will tell customers either if their avocado is overipe, and ready to be smashed, or if it is less ripe and instead better for slicing or waiting to ripen.

-Named the One Third Avocado Scanner after the Dutch company that invented it, the technology can measure ripeness in mere seconds, aiming to help consumers pick the perfect fruit.
+Named the One Third Avocado Scanner after the Dutch company that invented it, the technology measures ripeness in a few seconds, aiming to help consumers pick the perfect fruit.

+The company explains that the technology works by scanning through the avocado using light, detecting its internal state.
+The aim of the service is to avoid customers needing to pinch or squeeze the avocado, potentially ruining its flesh and leading to food waste.

 Tesco avocado buyer Lisa Lawrence said: “The scanner will enable shoppers to choose the avocado that is right for them and which therefore can help them plan their usage and desired shelf life, thereby cutting down on waste.